xiaochi-liu/interpretable-ml-book/manuscript/03-datasets.md

 ## YouTube Spam Comments (Text Classification) {#spam-data}
 As an example for text classification we will be using 1956 comments from 5 different YouTube videos.
-Thankfully the authors that used this dataset in an article about spam classification made the data  [freely available](http://dcomp.sor.ufscar.br/talmeida/youtubespamcollection/) [@alberto2015tubespam].
+Thankfully the authors that used this dataset in an article about spam classification made the data  [freely available](http://dcomp.sor.ufscar.br/talmeida/youtubespamcollection/) (Alberto, Lochter, and Almeida 2015[^Alberto]).

 The comments were  collected through the YouTube API from five of the ten most viewed videos on YouTube in the first half of 2015.
 All of the 5 videos are music videos.